-You may say, “How mad can Neopolitans like me be to drive 58 miles from downtown Naples for a meal on the beach?”
-But this is one rabbit hole worth the plunge for a whimsical fine-dining experience.
-The tiny, one-room beach cottage is adorably adorned with murals starring Alice, the White Rabbit and, of course, the tea-partying Mad Hatter.
+This is one rabbit hole that’s worth the drive to Sanibel Island’s far reaches for a whimsical fine-dining experience.
+Named after the tea-partying storybook character, The Mad Hatter is a tiny, one-room beach cottage adorably adorned with murals starring Alice, the White Rabbit and, of course, its namesake.
 Thankfully, here Alice (and you) can sit all evening to appreciate the epicurean wonders.

-Starting with an amuse-bouche of, perhaps, dainty crab claws with microgreens in a delicately truffled vinaigrette, there is no shortage of playful modern American cuisine.
-I’d drive back again and again just for another taste of the panko-dusted scallops capped with a caramelized shallot beurre blanc.
+Starting with an amuse-bouche of, perhaps, dainty crab claws with microgreens in a delicately truffled vinaigrette, there is no shortage of playful modern American dishes.
+We’d drive back again and again just for another taste of the panko-and truffle-dusted scallops with caramelized shallot beurre blanc.
 Because there sadly are no outdoor seats, if you arrive early, buy a glass of wine and walk the short path to the shore for the ultimate sunset toast.
-Do yourself and other guests a favor, too: If the front parking lot is full, pay $3 and pull into the Blind Pass beach lot a block down.
-There are extra spaces behind the bungalow, but wouldn’t you rather see one less BMW blocking the sea oats?
+The view blinks off as soon as dark sets in, so take advantage early.

 7. Camellia Street Grill